randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

 # What is it like to be a Programmer?<a id="sec-12" name="sec-12"></a>

--   expect to spend lots of time googling and reading webpages
+-   expect to spend lots of time googling and reading web pages
-    -   alway backup your code
+    -   always backup your code
-        -   ABC: Always Be Commiting.
+        -   ABC: Always Be Committing.
 Use version control (github for example)
     -   Use branches
         -   bookmark working code, keep experimental code off the main branch
     -   nothing ever works the first time